-As I've explained in my tip below and as encouraged by Alton Brown, you'll definitely not want to top these pretzels with any salt other than pretzel salt...also, I recommend using it sparingly!
-If you can't access or don't have time to order the pretzel salt, I strongly advise not topping the pretzels at all with salt.
+As I've explained in my tip below, and as encouraged by Alton Brown, you'll definitely not want to top these pretzels with any salt other than pretzel salt...also, I recommend using it sparingly!
+If you can't access, or don't have time to order the pretzel salt, I strongly advise not topping the pretzels with salt at all.

 Pretzels Will Never Be The Same Again...